x

 Verification of Disability Letters

-• The DSS office will prepare Faculty Memorandums Letters (FML) for each semester the student requests accommodations.
+• The DSS office provides Faculty Notification Letters for each semester.

-• These memorandums will verify that the student qualifies for accommodations under the Americans with Disabilities Act (ADA) and the Rehabilitation Act as well as specify the type of accommodations that has been approved by the DSS office.
+• Faculty Notification Letters will verify that the student qualifies for accommodations under the Americans with Disabilities Act (ADA) and the Rehabilitation Act as well as specify the type of accommodations that has been approved by the DSS office.

-• The Memorandum to Faculty forms are written to respect the student's confidentiality.
-The nature of a student's disability is only shared on a ‘need to know’ basis and then only with the student's written permission.
+• The Faculty Notification Letters are written to respect the student's confidentiality.
+The nature of a student's disability is only shared on a 'need to know' basis and then only with the student's written permission.

 • Accommodations for a particular student may vary to some extent semester-to-semester depending upon the course content of the student's classes.
-It is the student's responsibility to notify the DSS Coordinator when a specific course format requires changes or additions to the Memorandum to Faculty forms.
-Any changes to accommodation requires consultation with, and approval of the DSS Coordinator.
+It is the student's responsibility to notify the DSS Office when a specific course format requires changes or additions to the Faculty Notification Letters.
+Any modifications to the accommodations require a consultation with, and approval of the DSS Office.

-• Each student will deliver the faculty memorandums in person, preferably on the first day of class.
-This will afford the student the opportunity to self-identify with instructors and discuss issues related to the accommodations she/he needs in class.
-The student decides how much specific information she/he wants to make available to the faculty in addition to what is already included in the Faculty Memorandum forms.
+• Each student is expected to communicate with their professors in regards to their accommodations.
+This will afford the student the opportunity to self-identify with instructors and discuss issues related to the accommodations they need in class.
+The student decides how much specific information they want to make available to the faculty in addition to what is already included in the Faculty Notification Letter.

 The DSS office ensures that all information and communication pertaining to a student's disability is maintained in accordance with applicable law, including the Family Educational Rights and Privacy Act (FERPA).